 - Complete the Writing Symposium Quiz in Canvas.

-- Finish the Lesson 11 Writing Assignment in Canvas.
+- Complete the Lesson 11 Reading Reflections in Canvas.

 If you have questions, please feel free to post them to the Ask a Question about Lesson 11 forum.
 While you are there, feel free to post your own responses if you, too, are able to help a classmate.